kamax-matrix/mxisd/docs/faq.md

 - Auto-provision user profiles
 - Integrate with Identity management
 - Integrate with Directory searches
-- Protect you against the username case sensitivites issues in synapse

-mxisd is a replacement and enhancement of it, offering coherent results in all areas, which LDAP3 auth provider does not.
+mxisd is a replacement and enhancement of it, offering coherent results in all areas, which the LDAP3 auth provider does not.

 ### Sydent is the official Identity server implementation of the Matrix team, why not use that?